palahsu/BomberWhole/README.md

 ✔️Press Enter

-✔️Scan QRCode

-✔️On Android: in the Chats screen > Menu > WhatsApp Web.
+✔️Scan QRCode ✔️On Android: in the Chats screen > Menu > WhatsApp Web.
+Same as Telegram and others.
-✔️On iPhone: go to Settings > WhatsApp Web.
-✔️On Windows Phone: go to Menu > WhatsApp Web.

 ✔️Press Enter

 💣Bombing Complete!!

 For any kind of help, support, payment, suggestion and request ask me on Gmail / Telegram: